Stellaxis/omniscient-blender/README.md

 To use the Omniscient Blender addon, follow these steps:

-1. Launch the [Omniscient iOS app](https://omniscient-app.com/) and capture your camera movements.
+1. Launch the [Omniscient iOS app](https://omniscient-app.com/) and capture your shots.
-2. Export the tracked data from the app.
+2. Export the videos, cameras and geometries from the app.
 3. In Blender, go to File > Import > Omniscient (.omni).
-4. Select the exported tracked data file (.omni).
+4. Select the exported .omni file.
 5. The tracked data will be imported in the scene.

 ## Support